frsyuki/spread/README.md

                      +----+   +----+   +----+

   1. Application sends get request to a GW or DS.
 Any of GW or DS can respond to the requests.
-  2. GW or DS sends search query to MDS.
+  2. GW (or DS) sends search query to MDS.
 MDS returns ID of replication-set that has the requested data if it's found.
-  3. GW or DS sends get request to one of DS in the replication-set.
+  3. GW (or DS) sends get request to one of DS in the replication-set.
 The DS is selected using location-aware algorithm (TODO: See HowTo Geo-redundancy).

-### Updating and geting metadata
+### Updating and geting attributes

-Metadata is stored on metadata servers.
+Attributes are stored on metadata servers.

                         App     App     App
            (2)       (1) |       |       |